Greetings from the Editorial board of TJOSR.

 The authors will be sent intimation regarding the receipt of the article, and will be updated regarding the status of review process regularly.
 Any corrections in the manuscript suggested for accepted articles should be sent back within 10 days .

-A covering letter must be enclosed and should include a statement regarding transfer of copyright of the work to the Journal of Tamilnadu Ophthalmic Association
+A covering letter must be enclosed and should include a statement regarding transfer of copyright of the work to the TNOA Journal of Ophthalmic Sciences and Research

 Preparation of the Manuscript